Memory

 The backend for a memory resource is an HTTP server that implements the Memory API Specification.

 In time, this resource will also configure how operations such as compaction can be performed.
-A reference implementation PostgreSQL Memory is available.
+A reference implementation ARK Cluster Memory is available.

 Specification